tristansokol/kind-photo-bot/README.md

 # Build Your Own Cash flow Positive Photobooth!

-Feel free to ask us for help at any time during this workshop session!
+This repo was used for a workshop during DroidCon SF 2017

 ## Step 1: Set up

-1. Clone this repository: `git clone git@github.com:square/kind-photo-bot.git`
+1. Clone this repository: `git clone https://github.com/square/kind-photo-bot.git`
 2. Open the project with Android Studio (3.0)
 3. Connect a device and run the app